Brrrring.

 But because one woman chose to lean in, he was met with what he really needed…Love.

-- Kids need other adults speaking truth into them.
+1. Kids need other adults speaking truth into them.
 This is especially important as children reach middle and high school.
-Often teenagers hear things from teachers, coaches, and other adults they might not receive from their parents.
-It is a different role than the parent yet can back them up by reinforcing truths from a different angle.
+Often, teenagers hear things from teachers, coaches, and other adults they might not receive from their parents.
+It is a different role than the parent, yet it can back them up by reinforcing truths from a different angle.

 Andy Stanley once said, to have influence in a person’s life, we must start with a relationship.
 We need a relationship before our words will ever have influence.
 At that point, loving correction can help children see that although their actions may seem justified, there are consequences to poor choices.
 Our goal is not simply acceptance but changed future behavior.

-- We have the opportunity to affirm in children who they truly are, not who their missteps dictate they are.
-It is a powerful moment when a child understands their identity is not based on performance or actions, but on who they are as a child of God, forgiven and covered in grace.
+1. We can affirm in children who they truly are, not who their missteps dictate they are.
+It is a powerful moment when a child understands their identity is not based on performance or actions but on who they are as a child of God, forgiven and covered in grace.

-- The easiest way to show love to your friends, is to love their children wholeheartedly.
+1. The easiest way to show love to your friends is to love their children wholeheartedly.
 Invest in those relationships.
-I feel most loved in my life when my friends graciously and compassionately lean into my children when they stumble.
-They offer hugs, encouragement, guidance and speak truth into their souls.
+I feel most loved when my friends graciously and compassionately lean into my children when they stumble.
+They offer hugs, encouragement, and guidance, and speak truth into their souls.

 This is community.